markgodiy/PUG/PUG-Bytes/230613_InstalledApps.md

-# User PowerShell to get a list of installed applications
+# Use PowerShell to get a list of installed applications

 Cmdlets Used:
 `Get-ItemProperty`